Motor Neurone Disease

 The symptoms of motor neurone disease are usually first apparent in the arms or legs.
 Initially, they tend to be mild, and can include stumbling and difficulty holding objects.
 In the advanced stages of the disease, a patient may become almost totally immobile.
 The rate of progression of motor neurone disease varies enormously from patient to patient.
 On average the disease takes three to four years to fully develop.

 Find a selection of motor neurone sites highlighted below offering details of the symptoms and causes along with facts, advice and diagnosis and treatment information listed here.
 World-wide sites are included in this section due to limited UK MND resources.

-Official web site of the late Professor Hawking’s that died in March 2018.
+University of Cambridge tribute to the late Professor Hawking that died in March 2018.
 Includes details of his life, work and publications including A Brief History of Time and his life with Motor Neurone Disease.